CFSAN-Biostatistics/snp-pipeline/README.rst

 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.

-This program is free software: you can redistribute it and/or modify it under the terms of the attached License.
+This program is free software: you can redistribute it and/or modify it under the terms of the included License.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.